Want to be notified when a new episode drops?

 If you’re burnt out on dieting, you’re probably interested in exploring a concept we talk about a lot around here: gentle nutrition.
 While most people are eager to get to the “good part” when learning to eat intuitively, gentle nutrition is one of the last steps of the journey of intuitive eating.
 Why?
 Because we have to un-do a lot of the default programming leftover from years of dieting and diet culture.

 In this episode, I’ve invited fellow non-diet dietitian Rachael Hartley on the show to take a deep dive into understanding gentle nutrition- including who it’s for, how to apply it, and the most common hiccups that people experience along the way.
+Join us if you’re ready to examine your relationship with food!

 Go To Shownotes